OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 echo "Want to use it again?
 Start your emulator with 'emulator -avd NAMEOFX86A8.0 -writable-system -selinux permissive'"
 ```

-Xposed comes with various modules, such as the earlier discussed module to bypass SSL pinning with JustTrustMe and SSLUnpinning.
-But you can create your own modules as well to patch often used security mechanisms of Android applications.
+Xposed comes with various modules, such as the earlier discussed module to bypass SSL pinning with [JustTrustMe](https://github.com/Fuzion24/JustTrustMe) and [SSLUnpinning](https://github.com/ac-pm/SSLUnpinning_Xposed).
+Next, there are other modules, such as [Inspeckage](https://github.com/ac-pm/Inspeckage) which allow you to do more in depth applicaiton testing.
+Lastly, you can create your own modules as well to patch often used security mechanisms of Android applications.

+Please note that Xposed, as of early 2019, does not work on Android Pie yet.

 ##### Angr